Cashmere Schools Foundation SCHOLARSHIP

 - Graduating senior of Cashmere High School

-- Must have attended Cashmere High School for at least the last two years of their high school career
+- Must have attended Cashmere High School for a minimum of two years

-- Awarded on the basis of demonstrated scholastic ability, achievement, an assessment of future success, and demonstrated desire, interest, and planning for post-secondary education
+- Scholarships are awarded on the basis of demonstrated scholastic ability, achievement, and an assessment of future success and demonstrated desire, interest, and planning for post-secondary education.

 An application to the Cashmere Schools Foundation makes the student eligible for all of the 22 scholarships provided by the Cashmere Schools Foundation.
 Details on each scholarship, including background and criteria for each individual award, are listed below.

 *Please note the italicized instructions under scholarships that request covering specific topics in your application essay.

 Cashmere Schools Foundation Scholarships – Two $3,000 awards and six $2,000 awards – There is no special criterion for these awards.

 Cashmere Schools Foundation From the Heart Scholarship – One $2,000 award – This scholarship has been established to recognize a student who has exemplified extraordinary service, one who has gone over and above that which is required, perhaps displayed an individual act of kindness that came directly from his/her heart.
 Include in your essay a description of how you have reached out to your community in your heartfelt desire to put others before yourself.